Azure/deployment-stacks/README.md

 ## Use snapshots

 Snapshots provide a way to view the history of updates to the stack.
-A snapshot is read-only and are created upon a successful update to a deploymentStack.
+A snapshot is read-only and is created whenever any template resource is successfully deployed.
+Note that not all resources need to be successfully deployed for a snapshot to be created.
 Snapshots are primarily used for viewing history for diagnostics or troubleshooting.
 In the future, a snapshot can be applied to roll back a deploymentStack to a previous state if there is an error.

-Since it contains more information about the state of the deploymentStack, the latest snapshot of a stack can't be deleted.
+Since it contains more information about the state of the deploymentStack, the latest snapshot of a stack cannot be deleted.

 ### At the resource group level